-- Has no interest in any type of sexual activity, including self-stimulation
+- Having no interest in any type of sexual activity, including masturbation

-- Is bothered by her lack of sexual activity or fantasies
+- Being concerned by your lack of sexual activity or fantasies

 When to see a doctor